angelcvx/Benchmarks-AE/Benchmark-Xposed/README.md

 - Copy the input leagues folder named "InfoLeagues" in the external storage directory of your device, typically in "mnt/sdcard/"

-- Copy the external classes to load (classes.dex file) in the "data/local/tmp/footballLoaders/" directory of your device

 - Install the app and run it